mniyaz/tcms-fusion/docs/Invoicing/blank-invoice.md

 Verify all details, including customer information, line items, and tax.

 ### 8. 📤 Enable E-Invoice Submission (Optional)

-oIf you want to submit the invoice to the **LHDN** portal, check the box labeled Generate E-Invoice.
+If you want to submit the invoice to the **LHDN** portal, check the box labeled Generate E-Invoice.

 ### 9. 🚀 Submit the Invoice